 Qualification and recognition

-On completion of this course, students will be awarded with SIT30616 Certificate III in Hospitality.
+On completion, students will attain the qualification: SIT30616 Certificate III in Hospitality

 How to apply